GenesisEducationKyiv/front-end-school-3-0-vasvjuck/adr/0001-user-authentication.md

 The application currently allows any visitor to create, edit, delete, upload, and play tracks without restriction.
 As the number of users increases, the lack of access control creates risks:

-- **Security**: unauthorized users may maliciously delete or modify tracks, upload harmful files, or access sensitive data.
+- **Security**: unauthorized users may maliciously delete or modify tracks, upload files.
 - **Auditability**: we cannot trace who performed which operations, making debugging impossible.
 - **Cost & Time-to-Market**: we need a solution that can be stood up quickly, with low ongoing maintenance overhead and minimal infrastructure costs.